SylphAI-Inc/AdalFlow/docs/source/index.rst

-Clarity and Simplicity
+Simplicity and Customizability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers who are building real-world Large Language Model (LLM) applications are the real heroes.
-As a library, we provide them the foundamental building blocks with 100% clarity and simplicity.
+As a library, we provide them with the fundamental building blocks with 100% clarity and simplicity.

+- Two fundamental and powerful base classes: `Component` for the pipeline and `DataClass` for data interaction with LLMs.
+- We end up with less than two levels of subclasses. :doc:`developer_notes/class_hierarchy`.
+- The result is a library with bare minimum abstraction, providing developers with maximum customizability.

+.. - We use 10X less code than other libraries to achieve 10X more robustness and flexibility.

+.. - `Class Hierarchy Visualization <developer_notes/class_hierarchy.html>`_
 ..
 We support them with require **Maximum Flexibility and Customizability**:

 ..
 Each developer has unique data needs to build their own models/components, experiment with In-context Learning (ICL) or model finetuning, and deploy the LLM applications to production.
 This means the library must provide fundamental lower-level building blocks and strive for clarity and simplicity:

-- Two foundamental and powerful base classes: ``component`` for the pipeline and ``DataClass`` for the data interaction with LLMs.
-- We end up with less than two levels of subclasses. :doc:`developer_notes/class_hierarchy`.
-- The result is a library with bare minimum abstraction with maximum flexibility and customizability.

-.. - We use 10X less code than other libraries to achieve 10X more robustness and flexibility.

-.. - `Class Hierarchy Visualization <developer_notes/class_hierarchy.html>`_

-Similar to PyTorch module, our ``component`` gives us a great visualization on the pipeline structure.
+Similar to the `PyTorch` module, our ``Component`` provides excellent visualization of the pipeline structure.

 .. code-block::